 Located on the southern edge of the Big Sur Scenic Drive, just an hour from the famous Bixby Creek Bridge, San Simeon is a serene and family friendly small town nestled along the Pacific coast.
 It’s also the home of the stunning Hearst Castle, built by the media tycoon William Randolph Hearst from 1919-1947, to fulfill a lifelong dream to build an estate that echoed those he had seen during his travels in Europe.
 He left in 1947 because of poor health, with the blueprints of architect Julia Morgan not yet completed.

 The castle itself is worthy of an all-day excursion.
-Slated to re-open on May 11, 2022, this incredible 165-room home and its accompanying grounds are covered by 12 different tours.
-As of 2022, you must reserve your tours in advance online.
+This incredible 165-room home and its accompanying grounds are covered by 12 different tours, and advanced reservations are recommended.
 After you park, you will ride a shuttle up to the castle where you will start your tour.
 A visitor favorite?
 The pools, which are stunning but are only for viewing, not swimming, and can be visited at the end of every tour.